PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 After your create button, you will have to add all the user's NFTs.

-You need to use the `useNft` function, it allows you to retrieve the user's nft.
+You need to use the `getNft` function, it allows you to retrieve the user's nft.

 Look at its return type, and display each element of the array in your component.
 The idea would be to make an grid of images.